delphidabbler/bdiff/README.md

 For more information see the see the [project web pages](http://delphidabbler.com/software/bdiff).

-## Installation
+## Installation & Uninstallation

+_BDiff_ and _BPatch_ are available as both 32 bit and 64 bit Windows console applications.

+The latest release can be downloaded from the project's [GitHub releases page](https://github.com/delphidabbler/bdiff/releases).

+Both programs are packaged together in a zip file.
+There is one zip file for the 32 bit Windows version and another for the 64 bit Windows version.
+Download the desired version and unzip the file.

-Copy the provided executable files to the required location.
+Copy the both executable files to the required location.
+Always place both programs in the same directory.
 No further installation is required.

 You may want to modify the Windows PATH environment variable to include the location of the programs.